curif/AgeOfJoyQuartzDocumentation/content/AGEBasic event system.md

 ```vb
 10 CALL EventTrigger("my-custom-event")
 ```
-Here’s an improved explanation for the `on-collision-start/stay/end` event:

 ## `on-collision-start/stay/end`

 These events are triggered when a part in your game collides with another object, and they are useful for detecting when an object begins, continues, or ends a collision with another part.